This article was updated May 2023.

-Push up bars or handles are a lifesaving piece of gym equipment if you’ve struggled with wrist injuries and struggle having your palm flat on the floor under load.
-They also take things up a notch if you want to work on your mobility and end range strength for a whole host of other strength exercises.
+Push-up bars or handles are a lifesaving piece of gym equipment if you’ve struggled with wrist injuries and struggle to have your palm flat on the floor under load.
+They also take things up a notch if you want to work on your mobility and end-range strength for a whole host of other strength exercises.

 As with almost every question I get asked about exercise, my answer is “it depends”.
 Using push up bars can be great for optimizing shoulder mobility.
 By gripping in a neutral position (palms facing each other), the shoulders can get a little more external rotation and the scapulars can retract more freely than when palms are flat on the floor.
 I’m pretty passionate about mobility and find a lot of weightlifters are lacking in this area.
 Poor shoulder mobility can lead to injuries.